MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/memmove-s-wmemmove-s.md

 ---
 # `memmove_s`, `wmemmove_s`

 Moves one buffer to another.
-These are versions of [`memmove`, `wmemmove`](memmove-wmemmove.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).
+These functions are versions of [`memmove`, `wmemmove`](memmove-wmemmove.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax